skills/your-first-extension-for-github-copilot/.github/steps/4-customizing-our-extension.md

 1. Try interacting with Copilot using some of the below prompts.

    ```
-   @my-first-extension-*** I heard you can help me with my students.
+   @my-first-extension-{{login}} I heard you can help me with my students.
 In what ways?
    ```

    ```
-   @my-first-extension-*** Tell me a bit about our school?
+   @my-first-extension-{{login}} Tell me a bit about our school?
    ```

    ```
-   @my-first-extension-*** I'd like to create a system for tracking student progress across years and teachers.
+   @my-first-extension-{{login}} I'd like to create a system for tracking student progress across years and teachers.
 Let's make a website for it.
    ```

    ```
-   @my-first-extension-*** I have a data file exported from our student management system.
+   @my-first-extension-{{login}} I have a data file exported from our student management system.
 Show me a graph of each students' grades over the year.
    ```

-1. When you are done experimenting with prompts and changing the files, please commit the changes.
+1. When you are done experimenting with prompts and changing the files, please commit and push the changes.
    - Make sure you are on the `my-ghc-extension` branch.
    - Git should show changes for 4 files:
      - `index.js`